-Liverpool’s 13 signings from Ligue 1 since 2000 and how they fared
+Tchouameni next?
+How Liverpool’s last 13 signings from Ligue 1 fared

 With a World Cup win in 1998 and a Euros success for France kicking off the millennium, Gerard Houllier in particular was eager to reap the rewards of a domestic glow-up on the continent.

-But it is safe to say that success has been very mixed for the Reds.
-We take a look at every player to make the switch from the top-tier in France since 2000…
+But it’s safe to say that success has been very mixed for the Reds.
+We take a look at the 13 players to have made the switch from the French top-tier to Liverpool since 2000.

-The Brazilian is already likely to go down as one of the Reds best signings of all time and he is only just into his third season with the club.
+The Brazilian is already likely to go down as one of the Reds’ best signings of all time and he is only just into his fourth season with the club.

-A Champions League in his first campaign was followed by the clubs first Premier League title in his second, and how Klopp’s side have performed during his absence this season speaks volumes of his influence.
+A Champions League in his first campaign was followed by the club’s first Premier League title in his second, while alongside Thiago Alcantara he’s played a key role in the hunt for the quadruple in 2021-22.

 After impressing with Belgium at the 2014 World Cup, Brendan Rodgers brought the striker to Anfield from Lille and he has since firmly secured his status of cult hero, if not club legend.

-In his near-seven years at Anfield, Origi has never nailed down a place but his effectiveness from the bench and when injuries strike has been exceptional.
+In his near-eight years at Anfield, Origi has never nailed down a place but his effectiveness from the bench and when injuries strike has been exceptional.

-He boasts 35 goals in 157 appearances for the Reds, including three in two games in the 2018-19 Champions League campaign; A brace against Barcelona in one of the greatest comebacks of all time at Anfield, and the second in the final against Spurs.
+He boasts 41 goals in 174 appearances for the Reds, including three in two games in the 2018-19 Champions League campaign, a brace against Barcelona in one of the greatest comebacks of all time at Anfield, and the second in the final against Spurs.
 Not bad.

 The big Frenchman was a fixture at the back for Liverpool for three seasons after he was purchased from PSG, before eventually being shipped out to Crystal Palace.